22 September 2025

 Worshiping Mammon instead of Jesus.

-Lately I’ve been seeing a meme on social media, warning people about what might happen if society goes cashless.
-Some of the memes claim Dave Ramsey wrote it; he did not.
-Like most memes which go viral pretty quickly, it’s meant to scare people.
-And since it plays right into many a Christian’s fears about the End Times, of course Christians have been spreading it too.
+Some years ago there was a meme going round social media, warning folks what might happen if society went cashless.
+Some of the memes claim Dave Ramsey wrote it; he didn’t.
+Like most memes which go viral quickly, it’s meant to frighten people—and this one played right into many a Christian’s fears about the End Times, so Christians helped spread it.
+That’s how I came to see it.

 My comment after yet another friend posted it on Facebook: “Isn’t it funny?
 The first thing Christians worry about when the Beast comes… is Mammon.”